SIMITGROUP/simpleapp-generator/docs/frontendApi.md

 provides functions for handling documents and menus in the application.

 ### Function
-`getAllDocuments()`: Returns an array of document metadata.
+`getDocument(docname: string)`: Returns an array of document metadata.
-  - Parameters: None
+  - Parameters:
-  - Returns: Array of `DocumentMetaData` objects

-`getPublicResource(xorg: string)`: Returns a list of public resources as menu data.
-  - Parameters: `xorg` (string) - The organization identifier
+      - `docname` (string) - The name of the document.
-  - Returns: Array of `MenuData` objects

-`getMenus()`: Returns a list of menus that the current user has access to.
-  - Parameters: None
-  - Returns: Array of `MenuData` objects
+  - Returns: `DocumentMetaData` objects

-`getMenustFromPageMeta()`: Returns a sorted list of all menu paths from the router's routes.
-  - Parameters: None
-  - Returns: Array of strings (sorted menu paths)

 _____
 # getMenus.generate
 This module provides several utility functions for handling documents and menus in the application.